 It’s one thing to get money back on your hotels and rental cars when you use your credit card rewards program.
 But it’s another thing altogether when your rewards credit card actively seeks out the very best price for you.
 But that’s something you’ll get with Priceline VIP Rewards credit cards from Barclays.

-According to Priceline, VIP members enjoy a “best price guarantee” or, claims the online travel agency, “we’ll refund the difference.”
+According to Priceline, VIP members enjoy a “best price guarantee” or, claims the online travel agency, “I’ll refund the difference.”

 And if all of that wasn’t enough, Priceline’s website seems to imply that you can actually get a Priceline VIP card customized to bear the likeness of William Shatner.